Love on the Rocks: The Romance of Climbing

 Even in unwelcoming places, there is always enough to keep adventurers engaged.
 The occasional fossil rock and high craggy peaks intrigued us long after we'd seen the gentle moraines and boulder-strewn glacial formations we had come to see.
 We decided to attempt to climb as high as we could.

 After crawling on hands and knees through a dense patch of scrub trees, we reached a scree field at the base of a craggy rim.
 Jim started to cross first.
-By then, I was comfortable enough that I didn't need Jim's constant attention and encouragement.
+By then, I was comfortable enough that I didn't need his constant attention and encouragement.
 I like to do things myself.
 So he headed out first and I followed slightly behind, each of us picking our own route.

 Suddenly, I heard the rocks groan.
 My head snapped up to find Jim.
 His head whipped around to find me.
 He locked his eyes on mine as he said, "This was a bad decision."